 Desserts have been prepared and consumed.
 So, now comes the challenge of figuring out how to release all of the kids’ chaotic energy in a focused and productive way.
 The first thing we chose to do was to paint a banner commemorating the craziest year of our lives, while welcoming the blessed New Year.

-Our family has always been a board game playing bunch, but with COVID-19 we have been buying and playing more board, card, and drawing games than I even knew existed.
+Our family has always been a board game playing bunch, and we bought even more games during the pandemic.
 Monopoly is a classic, but too long for NYE.
 Utter Nonsense, Phase 10, Say Anything, Clue, and even chess were all games that passed the time during the long, boring days of quiet and isolation.

 However, on this night, we wanted games that were more lively and fast moving.
 The top two vote-getters were Telestrations, and a new age way of playing games on your smart TV called Jackbox.
 Jackbox is played from your smartphone and has multiple games, for all ages, all of which are extremely entertaining.

-As the time get closer to the midnight Chile Drop, we gather around to record our regrets or dislikes of 2020.
+As the time get closer to the midnight Chile Drop, we gather around to record our regrets or dislikes of the year that is ending.
 Then we set our resolutions for the upcoming year.
-We take the resolutions and make a 2021 vision board.
+We take the resolutions and make a New Year vision board.

 Then we place all of our regrets in the cooling embers in the fireplace where we earlier roasted our marshmallows.
-Similar to Zozobra, once these past transgressions are burnt and become smoke, so go any regrets of 2020.
+Similar to Zozobra, once these past transgressions are burnt and become smoke, so go any regrets of the year.